rubelhassan/book-store/README.md

 }
 ```

 If everything is ok, you'll able to run the app using `npm run app`.
-As we've used `jsx` in `index.html` to transform them to React component, so build will fail.
+As we've used `jsx` in `index.html`, they need to be transformed to React component, so build will fail.

 Now remove all the scripts link from `index.html` and move all code from inside the last `script` tag to `App.js` file. `index.html` file should have only one script dependency like below.